jonathanbossenger/block-theme-course/module-02/module-02-quiz.md

 2. Primary templates in block themes can only be created in the Site Editor.
 3. Primary templates in block themes can only be created using block markup code in a template file.

-Q. What is one common different between using Group blocks and Row blocks when defining your template layout
+Q. What is one common different between using Group blocks and Row blocks when defining your template layout?
-1. When adding content to Group blocks, they appear one below the other, when you adding content to Rows block, they appear next to each other
+1. When adding content to Group blocks, they appear one below the other, when you adding content to Rows block, they appear next to each other.
-2. Group blocks default to full width, while Row blocks default to content width
+2. Group blocks default to full width, while Row blocks default to content width.
-3. Group blocks can be nested, while Row blocks cannot be nested
+3. Group blocks can be nested, while Row blocks cannot be nested.